-These options modify the underlying memory model that is used for computing weakest preconditions.
+The following options modify the memory model that is used for computing weakest preconditions.

 - -wp-model <m> set the memory model among Hoare, Store or Runtime.
-For more information about the models and how to chose it, see section 1.3 and chapter 4. - -wp-(no)-logicvar (deactivates) optimization for variables whose address is never taken, for which WP uses Hoare model.
+For more information about the models and how to chose it, see section 1.4 and chapter 4. - -wp-(no)-logicvar (deactivates) optimization for variables whose address is never taken, for which WP uses Hoare model.
 See chapter 4 for details. - -wp-assigns <m> sets the method for proving assigns clause.
 Possible methods are: - effect: Each statement with side-effect produces one sub-goal.
 The locations writen by each statement are checked to be included in the assigns clause.
-This is a stronger result than required, but the proof obligations are generally simple and sufficient in practice. - region: (experimental) an optimized version of effect.
-Only works with Store model. - acsl: use the ACSL definition of assigns clause, where memory states are compared before and after the considered block.
-Generates much more complex proof obligations than effect. - none: skip proof of assigns clause.
-This is the default and only method for Hoare model.
+This is a stronger result than required, but the proof obligations are much more simple to discharge and sufficient in practice. - memory: use the ACSL definition of assigns clause, where memory states are compared before and after the considered block.
+Generates much more complex proof obligations than effect.

+none: skip proof of assigns clause.